CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 ## Don't go higher than 11!

 We are now going to use all the array blocks we have learned about.
-We're going to create a game where you roll dice and your goal is to get a total below 11.
+We're going to create a game where you roll dice and your goal is to get a total of 11.

 We're going to start with an empty list (where we will display our rolls), a place to put a total, and a few buttons, as below: